JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ![Use github copilot at least](/blog_img/GenAI/gh-copilot.png)

-Reading: *excuse alert, this is beeen a year mor of creating than consuming*
+Reading: *excuse alert, this is beeen a year more of creating than consuming*

 And that makes...xyz/12 books.

 The lean startup
 Company of one!

+Open question for reading moving forward: If learning is

 {{< /details >}}